310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 We’ll be here to support you.
 We’ll protect you no matter what happens, so stay strong, and keep smiling.

-And then we’ll bring about another miracle that’s unique to you—No, unique to *us*; all while having fun.
+And then we’ll bring about another miracle that’s unique to you — No, unique to *us*; all while having fun.
 {% endbubble %}

 {% bubble Shinobu %}